domoticz/domoticz/dzVents/documentation/README.md

 		}
 	},
 	execute = function(domoticz, timer)
-		domoticz.log('The rule that triggered the event was: ' .. timer.triggerRule')
+		domoticz.log('The rule that triggered the event was: ' .. timer.trigger')
 		if (domoticz.devices('soil').moisture > 100) then
 			domoticz.devices('irrigation').switchOn().forMin(60)
 		end